The fridge is perfectly organized with glass containers of washed and cooked vegetables, grains, and beans. In the freezer, 2 luscious sauces await.

 Now that we are done with the meal prep, let’s assemble the meals.

 Each day, follow the instructions below to put the meals together.
-I have scheduled them this way on
+I have scheduled them this way on purpose, so that we eat the meal that lasts longest in the fridge, last.

 Monday: Cashew Cheese Salad Deliciousness